-Stress tests are performed regularly, at least once per quarter and ad hoc, to test the group's resilience.
+Stress tests are performed regularly, at least once per quarter and ad hoc, to test the group's capacity to withstand shock conditions.
 A range of stress scenarios are adopted and tested in order to analyse the impact of extraordinary but plausible events.
 Various types of analysis are performed, from simple sensitivity analysis for individual risk types to scenario analyses in which multiple or all risk factors are stressed simultaneously.
 Our analysis of the impact of stress scenarios includes an analysis of a severe economic downturn.
-The stress tests are supplemented by reverse stress tests and, if applicable, by ad-hoc stress tests.
+The stress tests are supplemented by reverse stress tests and, if applicable, by ad hoc stress tests.

-The scenarios apply to both historical and hypothetical stress situations.
-They include, among other things, assumptions depicting significant deterioration of worldwide macroeconomic conditions and simultaneous massive economic down-turn.
+The stress scenarios apply to both historical and hypothetical stress situations.
+They include, among other things, assumptions depicting significant deterioration of worldwide macroeconomic conditions and simul-taneous massive economic downturn.
 The selection of the scenarios takes account for the group's strategic orientation and the economic environment.